Dr Russell Goodall

-Russell’s main research interests are in the processing, properties and applications of open-celled porous metals, the development of new alloys, especially High Entropy Alloys and alloys with silver, and in mechanical properties of materials.
+Russell’s main research interests are in the development of new alloys, in particular High Entropy Alloys and alloys with silver, the processing, properties and applications of open-celled porous metals, and in mechanical properties of materials in general.

 Open-cell foams made from other metals such as titanium can have applications as biomedical implants and electrodes, amongst many others.
 As well as foams (with pores or cells in random locations), the group also works on porous structures with varying degrees of order, such as 3D lattice structures, which are increasingly easy to produce, even at large sizes and with complex designs, using advanced manufacturing techniques.